bitsandbots/inventory_old/README.md

 # inventory
 inventory management system with sales and orders
+***
+If you find this package useful, please click the Star button, improve chances others will find it.
+***
 # documentation

 -Install L.A.M.P. stack: ( MySQL is now MariaDB )